 What captivates most people about the Shiba is its fox-like appearance – one that emphasizes the dog’s primitive behaviors.
 Almost acting wolf-like during play, the dog also likes the night over the day.
-Indeed, this dog is unlike any other dog you have ever met.
-While other canines gambol about, the Shiba watches the dogs at play, seeming to prefer the solitude over pulling or chewing things.
+Indeed, this dog is unlike any other dog.
+The Shiba watches other dogs at play, seeming to prefer the solitude over pulling or chewing things.
 This may confuse some Shiba owners during dog or puppy training, as they may be confused by the dog’s lack of canine interaction.

 Many Shiba owners in Japan state that their dog is not only loyal but a reliable and trusted friend.
 The traits of the dog suggest the characteristics of ancient Japanese people – sensitive, valiant, gentle, and good-natured.
 Therefore, dog lovers are drawn to the Shiba because of its dignified yet playful demeanor.
 Other qualities associated with the dog include the following:

 - Loyal to their owners, or those whom they trust

 - Athletic and energetic